 What of course fuel my thought everything is just madness is the creature and the closing image – while the first is fitting in both cases, the latter, as you’ll see, is at very least questionable.

-I’d love to discuss more on the matter, but I’d get into spoilers and I’d very like to avoid that.
+I’d love to discuss more on the matter, but I’d get into spoilers, and I’d very like to avoid that.

-While I strongly believe The Ritual best feature is indeed its story in both physical and metaphoric sense, it’s undeniable that we are in front of one of the best looking indie horror of the year.
+While I firmly believe The Ritual best feature is indeed its story in both physical and metaphoric sense, it’s undeniable that we are in front of one of the best looking indie horror of the year.

-Overall, The Ritual is a totally welcomed addition to Netflix’s library, and I hope that both David Bruckner and Joe Barton (the writer) will get another flick to do for the streaming platform.
+Overall, The Ritual is a welcomed addition to Netflix’s library, and I hope that both David Bruckner and Joe Barton (the writer) will get another flick to do for the streaming platform.
 Because they sure both have potential.